Miguell0706/Notetaker/README.md

 ## Technologies
 Python, HTML , CSS, Javascript

-This project uses Django for the frontend and backend, database is still set to default sqlite3.
+This project uses Django for the frontend and backend, database is still set to PostgreSQL using render

 ## Features